4.3. Elements (Lens, Ray Source, …)¶

 Tracing Elements

-Tracing elements are Elements with direct ray interaction:
+Tracing elements are elements with direct ray interaction:

 An element with a light emitting surface |